charlesbrandt/public/system/virtualization/docker-compose.md

 # Docker Compose

+Docker Compose relies on [docker.](docker.md) Be sure to install that first.

 https://docs.docker.com/compose/

 If you want to run multiple containers to meet the requirements of a more complicated service, you can use Docker Compose to bring all of the containers up together.
 To install docker-compose: